Project

 Project Description

-• In response to the University’s Strategy 2022 initiative Simmons and Elkus Manfredi Architects developed a set of priorities and recommendations for campus development.
+• In response to Simmons University’s Strategy 2022 initiative, Simmons and Elkus Manfredi developed a set of priorities and recommendations for campus development with the goal of consolidating Simmons’ residential and academic facilities into one location.

 Rendering credit: Elkus Manfredi Architects